-This course covers the fundamental context of three-dimensional art.
-Different sculpture methods and techniques, and media will be used.
+This Visual Arts course covers the fundamental context of three-dimensional art, using diverse sculpture methods, techniques, and media.

-Visual Arts: Digital media/Photography
+Digital media/Photography

-This course covers art theory concepts such as the elements of art, principles of design, typography, composition, and colour theory.
+This Visual Arts course covers art theory concepts such as the elements of art, principles of design, typography, composition, and colour theory.
 Software tools used to create digital art for print such as Adobe Photoshop and Illustrator will be used.